mayanring/rails-dev-setup-guide/README.md

 I'm writing this guide to help new developers setup a clean system.
 If you already have some of this software installed, you'll have to adjust accordingly.
 If you use RVM or MacPorts, you'll need to fully uninstall those before continuing as they're incompatible with rbenv and HomeBrew, which are my preferred tools.

-This guide assumes that you're using bash shell, which is the default shell for the OSX Terminal.app.
+This guide assumes that you're using bash shell, which is the default shell for the OS X Terminal.app.
 I also assume that you use .bash_profile to setup PATH and other environment variables.
 If you use a different bash config file, be sure to substitute it where appropriate below.

 ## Preflight